Sensitive people may be hit harder by traumatic experiences — but are they also better equipped to recover?

 At some point, I became tired of feeling “triggered,” overwhelmed, and anxious.
 My trauma got in the way of fun and spontaneity, and I lived with a sense of impending doom.
 While discussing trauma in therapy can feel like digging up old wounds, I also knew that burying pain doesn’t work.

 Even though I’m a therapist, going to therapy myself took courage, perseverance, and a couple of years to see major changes.
 Slowly, though, I began to be less reactive.
-I still experience life intensely (I’m an HSP, after all), but I had less “free floating” anxiety.
-I was triggered less often, and when I did get activated, I had time to breathe and think before reacting.
+I still experience life intensely (I’m still an HSP), but I now have less “free floating” anxiety.
+I’m triggered less often, and when I do get triggered, I have learned to take time to breathe and think before reacting.

-Now, I specialize in working with HSPs who’ve experienced trauma.
+And now, I specialize in working with sensitive people who’ve experienced trauma.
 I do this work because I know firsthand that healing is possible when we get the right help.
 You don’t have to “suck it up” and live with the hard things you’ve been through.
 Trauma healing means accessing the trauma that your body is holding onto and healing it in a way that doesn’t re-traumatize you.

 How You Can Start Healing

 Are you ready to start healing from trauma?
 The first step is a simple but profound one: Recognize that you have trauma.
-It wasn’t your fault, you’re not alone, and there’s help for you.
+Most importantly, know that it wasn’t your fault, you’re not alone, and there’s help for you.

-- Start practicing mindfulness of your physical experience.
-Most trauma survivors are disconnected from their bodies, so starting to notice your body sensations is crucial.
+- Start practicing mindfulness and becoming more aware of your physical experiences.
+Many trauma survivors are disconnected from their bodies, so starting to notice your body sensations is crucial.
 Trauma-sensitive or gentle yoga can help you come back into your body and start experiencing it as a safe place again.

 - Practice self-compassion.
-Healing from trauma is daunting work; we must approach it with self-love.
+Healing from trauma is daunting work, so you must approach it with self-love.

 - Develop safe relationships.
-Build relationships with people who respond to you with kindness and acceptance.
+Build relationships with people who respond to you with kindness and accept your sensitive nature.

-- Learn how to regulate your emotions and reduce anxiety so you can bring yourself back to a place of calm after you’re triggered.
+- Learn how to regulate your emotions and reduce anxiety so you can bring yourself back to a place of calm after you are triggered.